mwyvr/rid/README.md

 The 12-byte binary representation of an ID is comprised of a:

 - 4-byte timestamp value representing seconds ticked since the Unix epoch
-- 2-byte machine identifier
-- 2-byte process identifier
+- 2-byte process signature, derived from md5 hash of machine ID + process ID
-- 4-byte crypto/rand generated random value verified per tick for uniqueness

-Including the machine and process info into an ID makes `rid` potentially suitable, without need for configuration or coordination, for distributed applications.
-Your use case may vary.
+- 6-byte fastrand random

 rid implements a number of well-known interfaces to make use with json and databases more convenient.